Black hole: High-energy collisions

-In principle, black holes could be formed in high-energy particle collisions that achieve sufficient density.
-As of 2002, no such events have been detected, either directly or indirectly as a deficiency of the mass balance in particle accelerator experiments.
+In principle, black holes could be formed in high-energy particle collisions that achieve sufficient density, although no such events have been detected.

-Hypothetical micro black holes created in the high-energy collisions that occur when cosmic rays hit the Earth's atmosphere, or possibly in the Large Hadron Collider at CERN, would not be able to aggregate additional mass.
-Even if micro black holes could be formed, it is expected that they would evaporate in about 10^{−25} seconds, posing no threat to the Earth.
+These hypothetical micro black holes, which could form from the collision of cosmic rays and Earth's atmosphere or in particle accelerators like the Large Hadron Collider, would not be able to aggregate additional mass.
+Instead, they would evaporate in about 10^{−25} seconds, posing no threat to the Earth.